davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 ## What do I need to know before implementing this into my own application?

-There are accessibility concerns when the table is transformed.
+~~There are accessibility concerns when the table is transformed.
 For inviduals who use screen readers or other web assistive technologies, does the layout make sense and can the information be understood?
 Since the display properties of table elements are adjusted, it is likely that the screen readers will not treat the cells as standard table elements.
 It is likely that the cells will be interpreted as regular text elements.
 Adding additional attributes might help address this, but more research is required.
 Please keep this in mind when implementing this approach into your application.
-I will address this in the near future.
+I will address this in the near future.~~

+As of January 14th, the above concern has been largely addressed.
+Although, I'm still testing and making adjustments.
+I'm not quite ready to remove this item yet as it may be useful.

 This approach provides a simple method for converting data to HTML tables.
 However, it is fairly basic in features.
-There is no support for more advanced layouts (i.e., nested tables, grouped columns or rows) and in rendering options (i.e., custom styles, attributes, etc.).
-More work on this is needed, but I'm focusing more on improving the accessibility of the tables before additional features.
+There is no support for more advanced layouts (i.e., nested tables, grouped columns or rows) as complex layouts are a difficult to make accessible.
+As this function was originally intended to address an issue for a work project, I did not have a need for complex layouts and other rendering options.
+Although, it is likely that I will need this in the near future.
+Stay tuned for future updates!

 ## How do I run the example application?